MozillaTN/srmkzilla/docs/about.md

 cover: 'https://mozillatn.github.io/srmkzilla/assets/cover_new.jpg'
 ---

-SRMKZILLA is the Mozilla Campus Club based at SRM University, Kattankulathur.
+SRMKZILLA is the Mozilla Campus Club based at SRM Institute Of Science And Technology, Kattankulathur.
 We are a non profit club run by a group of students.
 We are a part of the network of Mozilla Clubs inspired by the Mozilla Learning Network.

 <ul>
 <li><b>SRMKZILLA’s  Mission Statement</b></li>